information

 • The election results were more difficult to read and analyze for some

 Current filing fees are $75 for City Council and $100 for Mayor/Auditor.
-Portland has one of the lowest costs for a candidate to file in comparison to any major city in the United States.
+Portland’s current policy sets candidate filing fees on the lower end in comparison to other major cities in the United States.
+See the chart below for a comparison to some similarly sized cities:

 As part of an effort to reduce the high number of non-serious candidates on Portland City ballots, the Elections Division is planning to increase this filing fee.
-Note, that an economic hardship waiver and nominating petition will continue to be available for those unable to pay the fee.
+For candidates who qualify due to low income, a fee waiver is available.
+Separately, candidates can opt for a petition process (collecting signatures) instead of paying the fee.
+Learn more about both of these options by checking out our Run for City Office page.

-We are proposing three potential increases that we believe can help to address this issue.
+We are proposing three policy options that we believe can help address this issue.
 The increases are in the low, moderate, and high range and are each outlined in more detail below.
-Smaller fee increases keep the ballot more accessible, but are less likely to solve the above problems.
-Larger fee increases will almost certainly lower the candidate pool, but run the risk of eliminating viable candidates from that pool.
+This policy must balance voter confusion, ballot accessibility, and equity in the process.
+We want your input to get it right.

 Questions?

 Do you have general questions about ranked-choice voting, your district, or anything election related?
 Let us know!
-Send in questions through Elections Office's email below.
+Send in questions to the Election Division's email below.

 Contact